sankarvj/relay/internal/platform/integration/README.md

 - Since we can't give the localhost here.
 We are running the ngRok to receive the callback.
 - ngrok http -hostname=vjrelay.ngrok.io 3000

+# Scopes
+Scopes is present at the getConfig

 # Todo
 - Add authentication for the push URL
 - Process the received message